 - Identify primary business goals.

-Whether it’s growing traffic, increasing downloads, or building positive brand perception, setting clear business objectives gives your web and social analytics purpose.
+Whether it’s growing traffic, increasing downloads, or building positive brand perception, setting clear business objectives gives your web and social analytics investigation purpose.

 - Determine social key performance indicators (KPIs).

 What metrics indicate success or failure?
 They will differ according to your goals, but may include:

 - Engagement– specifically, a comparison of owned, earned, and paid media

 - Sentiment– how audiences feel about your brand, your products, and your category

 - Conversion– how social strategies impact sales and revenue.